What exactly is the purpose of your website?

 How to Avoid this Mistake:

-- Add a hover effect.
-Another way to make your viewer notice your CTAs is through adding an effect whenever the cursor hovers on it.
+• Add a hover effect.
+Another way to make your viewer notice your CTAs is by adding an effect whenever the cursor hovers over it.
 A CTA button may change its colour or even change its text when hovered, making it more interactive.

 Dr. Robert Harris is a renowned author whose goal in his website is to keep it simple, elegant and relevant.
 Set to impress minimalists but will also keep others wanting for more, this web design work by Morningstar Digital used the perfect contrast of black and yellow as well as clear CTAs that pop out with a hover effect.